 I planned Sunday to be a quiet day.
 That’s something I wanted: quiet.
 Todd seemed to understand, and he left me alone.
 After breakfast I looked at the homework I still had to finish.

 For Spanish I had to write a story in English then translate it into Spanish.
 One page for each.
+I found it interesting that the Spanish translation was longer than the English.
 I wrote a story about our Campo football game.
 Translating it posed a challenge; there were football related words that I had to use to describe the game.
 Most of these words weren’t in the vocabulary we’d studied, and many of them not in my English-Spanish dictionary.
 That meant searching the internet and that took a lot of time.
 But I finished, and I thought my story in Spanish was great.

 The second assignment was to write a four-chapter novella on any topic.
 It had to be turned in by the twenty-ninth of September.
 That gave me just about two weeks to finish.
 I set it aside.
 I’d start it on Monday or Tuesday.
 In the meantime I’d try to figure out what to write about.